-Scope Description Cost estimate (\$M, 2023/24) Substation Purchase land 3.6 works Establishment of Lowes Creek ZS includes: Two 45MVA 132/11 kV transformers and provision space for three transformers Two 132kV bus sections and provision space for a third bus section and a third feeder bay Two 11kV sections of busbar, with standard 11kV CBs per section Indoor switchgear arrangement 32.3 Transmission works Transmission works include: Establishment of two underground 132kV feeder linkages looping into adjacent 132kV feeder 9L6 via two new 132kV HV UGOHs 2.6 Distribution works Distribution works include: Establish auxiliary supply and any initial feeder works not covered by the property developers 1.0 Total Establishment of Lowes Creek indoor ZS with two transformers 39.5
+Scope Description Cost estimate (\$M, 2024/25) Substation Purchase land 3.6 works Establishment of Lowes Creek ZS includes: Two 45MVA 132/11 kV transformers and provision of space for three transformers Two 132kV bus sections and provision of space for a third bus section and a third feeder bay Four 11kV sections of busbar with four (4) 11kV feeder CBs per section Indoor switchgear arrangement including the use of SF6 within the compact type switchgear (132kV and 11kV circuit breakers).
+34.4 Transmission works Transmission works include: • Establishment of two underground 132kV feeder supplies by cutting into the adjacent 132kV feeder 9L6 via two new 132kV HV UGOHs.
+3.0 Distribution works Distribution works include: 4.0 Total Establishment of Lowes Creek indoor ZS with two transformers 45.0

-The total capital expenditure estimate for Option 3 is \$39.5m.
+The total capital expenditure estimate for Option 3 is \$45.0M.
 This cost has not been reduced by the external contribution.

-Figure 16 shows a simplified single line diagram for Option 3, showing the augmented network in red.
+Figure 14 shows a simplified single line diagram for Option 3, showing the augmented network in red.

-Figure 16 - Option 3 Simplified Single Line Diagram
+Figure 14 - Option 3 Simplified Single Line Diagram

-4.4 Option 4 - Establish a staged Lowes Creek ZS using an outdoor switchgear arrangement with one transformer in 2027 and a second transformer in 2032
+Establish a staged Lowes Creek ZS using an outdoor switchgear arrangement with one transformer in 2027 and a second transformer in 2032

-- Option 4 involves the Lowes Creek ZS using an outdoor switchgear arrangement being established over two stages, where: - in Stage 1, Lowes Creek ZS with one 45MVA transformer is established with a connection from the existing 132kV feeder 9L6 in 2026/27; and - in Stage 2, an additional 45MVA transformer, 132kV bus bar, 132kV transmission feeder bay and 11kV busbar is installed in 2031/32 to provide the substation with firm 45MVA capacity.
+Option 4 involves the Lowes Creek ZS using an outdoor switchgear arrangement being established over two stages, where:

+- in Stage 1, Lowes Creek ZS with one 45MVA transformer is established with a connection from the existing 132kV feeder 9L6 in 2026/27; and - in Stage 2, an additional 45MVA transformer, 132kV bus bar, 132kV transmission feeder bay and 11kV busbar is installed in 2031/32 to provide the substation with firm 45MVA capacity.